 On 23 Nov 44 during operation “BEAN” (1 Cdo., 3 & 6 Tps, 4 Tp 5 Cdo, and att Arty OP and SBs under command Major J.H.
 Davies of 1 Cdo).
 The enemy were engaged in HINTHAYA (map ref 398255).
 A number of Jap were killed and wounded and 1 prisoner was taken.
 A statement was taken from the man who took the prisoner.

 6286923 PTE.
 OLIVER.
 L.R.S.
 (BUFFS) joined the reg army in boys service at the age of 14.
 He volunteered for Cdo work in 43 at the age of 20, and was posted to 1 Cdo in Oct that year.
-He description of the action on 23 Nov is given below:-
+His description of the action on 23 Nov is given below:-

--- took up posn with D sub sec on our right flank and remained there for about 30/40 minutes.
+Took up posn with D sub sec on our right flank and remained there for about 30/40 minutes.
 Enemy snipers opened up and our crews opened up.
 The snipers seemed to be tied in the trees because when hit they did not fall.
 Some Japs seemed to be trying to move around on our left flank and were engaged by one of our sub secs.
 We tied up the prisoner, and as the sniping was rather persistent and sometimes appeared to be aimed at the prisoner, we withdrew carrying him with us.
 We had gagged him as he was screaming.
 As we reached Tp HQ we withdrew across TON CHAUNG.
-I noticed that the bashas in the South part of the village were burning and could head ammunition exploding.
-The prisoner was very strong and struggled hard to get away.
+I noticed that the bashas in the South part of the village were burning and could hear ammunition exploding.
+The prisoner was very strong and struggled hard to get away."

 POSITION ON PT.
 187